Vakhtang IV

 Vakhtang IV (Georgian: ვახტანგ IV) (c.
-1413 – December 1446), of the Bagrationi dynasty, was a King of Georgia who reigned from 1433 to his death, associated to the throne of his father Alexander I from 1433 to the latter's abdication in 1442 and sharing the throne with his three brothers until his death.
+1413 – December 1446), of the Bagrationi dynasty, was a king (mepe) of the Kingdom of Georgia who reigned from 1433 to his death, associated to the throne of his father Alexander I from 1433 to the latter's abdication in 1442 and sharing the throne with his three brothers until his death.

-As king, he only controlled parts of the kingdom and had to face a Turkmen invasion.
+As king, he only controlled parts of the kingdom and had to face a Turkoman invasion.
 His reign witnessed the beginning of the disintegration of Georgia into smaller states and the collapse of the Georgian realm.

-Biography

-Youth and Co-King
+Early life and co-king

-Vakhtang Bagrationi was born around 1413, oldest son of King Alexander I of Georgia and his first wife, Queen Dulandukht Orbeliani, a daughter of Prince Beshken II Orbeliani.
+Vakhtang was born around 1413, oldest son of King Alexander I of Georgia and his first wife, Princess Dulandukht Orbelian, a daughter of Prince Beshken II Orbelian.
 Little information exists on his life prior to his association to the throne.

 Imitating the Byzantine system of governance and to avoid a potential crisis of succession, King Alexander I decided in 1433 to associate his four sons Vakhtang, Demetrius, George, and Zaal to the throne, with Vakhtang serving holding more powers as the oldest of the four.
 He was assigned the central Georgian province of Kartli to govern.

 In 1439, he sent his own representative to the Council of Florence convened by Pope Eugene IV in his attempt to bring the weakened Eastern Churches under the dominion of the Catholic Church.
 British historian Donald Rayfield believed that his emissary played a political role, as more representation from the Kingdom of Georgia meant a balance on the representatives of Samtskhe and Samegrelo, two Georgian principalities seeking the recognition of their autonomy by Rome.